 The hand grip at the bottom is solid.
 It’s easy to adjust its angle and location along the underside of the blimp.
 The rubber grip that it has is tight and doesn’t spin around the handle, which is great.
 The only downside that I’ve gotten is the handle isn’t the most comfortable to hold.
 Which, in my opinion, taking function over comfort is perfectly acceptable in this case.
 The XLR cable is at a fixed length with the male end coming out with 3″ of actual cable from the handle.
 This may be an issue for some boom operators who like a little more of a feed for positioning purposes, but it suited our testers perfectly fine.

 The suspension system worked great as well.
 It kept the mic balanced, in position, and protected while inside the container.
-There was never any issues with the elastics producing any unwanted noise or snapping.
+There were never any issues with the elastics producing any unwanted noise or snapping.
 Only time and upkeep will tell how long they will last, but from what our testers thought, they’re top quality!
 Even better, the kit comes with 12 back up elastics so that you can replace each one.
 All 3 shockproof rings are also adjustable along the inner track, and the blimp can be removed entirely for easy mic placement.
 There is only one set (and size) of mic holders.

 In moderate winds, 5 miles per hour, with the

 Although this blimp and windscreen combination is effective, it may come down to your preferences as a boom operator.
 If you’re used to one blimp that you’ve been using for years, getting pushed into using another blimp will feel off, no matter the price and quality.
 Maybe it weighs a bit too much or the wind pushes it differently, etc. Our testers took this into account and here’s their verdict: